 A member who prepays electric service for a future twelve-month period will receive a credit to their bill.
 The credit amount is identified on Chugach's Schedule of Fees and Credits (Tariff Sheet No.75.1).
 The prepayment amount will be calculated by multiplying the average monthly bill at the location by twelve.
 The credit will be applied once payment is received.
 Any outstanding balance on the account must be paid prior to or with the prepayment.
 Service will continue to be delivered and paid for on an actual cost basis by monthly credits against the prepayment amount less the billing credit provided by Chugach.
 The actual period of prepayment will vary based on usage so that usage greater than projected will result in a shorter prepayment period while less usage than projected will result in a longer prepayment period.
-When the credit is reduced to zero, Chugach will begin billing monthly for service.
-If the member terminates service from Chugach, the unused credit will be refunded.
+Members will continue to receive monthly billing statements, and if the prepayment credit is T reduced to zero, members will be responsible to remit payment for the amount due.
+If the T member terminates service from Chugach, the unused credit will be refunded.